-Next time you buy a take away Latte from Starbucks hang onto your paper cups.
+Next time you buy a Grande Latte from Starbucks hang onto your paper cups.

-With a little ingenuity and patience you can turn them into this cool Snowman napkin holder.
+With a little ingenuity you can upcycle them into this cool Snowman napkin holder.

 Step by step guide

-STEP 1: Turn a 16fl oz* paper cup upside down and draw a line around it 8mm from the top and another 25mm from the bottom.
+STEP 1: Turn a 16fl oz paper cup (Starbuck’s Grande size) upside down and draw a line around it 8mm from the top and another 25mm from the bottom.
 Mark a 22mm section along the top line, this is a fold.